wp-plugins/memphis-documents-library/readme.txt

 * lots of bug fixes
 * optimization of code
 = 2.4 =
-* Removed IE Compatiablity mode fix, this was causing too many header errors.
+* Removed IE Compatibility mode fix, this was causing too many header errors.
 If you want to this functionality add this line to your theme header file, right under the `<head>` tag
  * `<meta http-equiv="X-UA-Compatible" content="IE=11; IE=10; IE=9; IE=8; IE=7; IE=EDGE" />`
 * Add the ability to change the color of the download button.
 * Fixed the rss feed bug